stockblog/mlflow_karpov/README.md

 ### Intro
-We will deploy MLflow in Mail.ru Cloud Solutions using S3 as artifact store, DBaaS Postgres as backend entity storage and Tracking Server on separate host.
+We will deploy MLflow in VK Cloud using S3 as artifact store, DBaaS Postgres as backend entity storage and Tracking Server on separate host.
 This is the most production ready scenario of deployment
 https://mlflow.org/docs/latest/tracking.html#scenario-4-mlflow-with-remote-tracking-server-backend-and-artifact-stores

 ### 1. Create VM for mlflow
 https://mcs.mail.ru/help/ru_RU/create-vm/vm-quick-create
-Tested with OS - Ubuntu 18.04
+Tested with OS - Ubuntu 18.04 and Ubuntu 20.04
 Record VM white ip and internal ip

 ### 2. Install Conda on VM created on step 1